I deliver hands-on workshops on topics related to design, innovation and change. Each workshop is customized for its particular audience.

 Arrange a workshop on Culture Mapping at your company.

 How do you turn your ideas into reality?
 How do you come up with ideas in the first place?
 What is the secret to creative thinking?
 The link between ideas and reality is visualization.
 Visual thinking isn’t just for artists.
-From Leonardo Da Vinci to Ralph Waldo Edison, inventors, scientists and innovators have used visualization to imagine, design and create the world as we know it today.
+From Leonardo Da Vinci to Thomas Edison, inventors, scientists and innovators have used visualization to imagine, design and create the world as we know it today.

 If your ideas can’t be drawn, they can’t be done.
 Visual thinking is a vital skill for anyone who needs to create new ideas and designs, communicate those ideas to others, and collaborate with others to make them real.